Samsung Galaxy S6: Curved edge

 On the S6 Edge and S6 Edge+, users can designate up to five contacts for quick access by swiping from one of the edges of the screen.
 The five contacts are also color-coded; when the device is face down, the curved sides will also glow in the contact's color to signify phone calls.
 The Night Clock feature from the Galaxy Note Edge was carried over to the Edge models.
 The heart rate sensor can also be used as a button for dismissing calls and sending the caller a canned text message reply.
-The Sprint, Verizon, AT&T and T-Mobile versions remove some features available on the unbranded and unlocked version, like Smart Manager, Simple Sharing (only AT&T) and Download Booster (only Sprint and AT&T).
+The Sprint, Verizon, AT&T and T-Mobile versions remove some features available on the unbranded and unlocked version, like Smart Manager, Simple Sharing (only AT&T), and Download Booster (only Sprint and AT&T).

 Accessibility

 The single-handed operation mode, an accessibility feature introduced with the 2013 Galaxy Note 3 and available on the Galaxy S5 and Note 4, is present on the S6 Edge Plus while missing on the S6 and S6 Edge.
 If enabled in the settings, it is accessible with three home button presses rather than a previously used swipe gesture, and shrinks the screen's view port size to facilitate single-handed usage.

-Unlike previously, the viewport size is fixed (not resizeable) and can only be located in two fixed spots in either lower corner rather than being freely movable.
-The on-screen navigation and volume keys, as well as selected app and contact shortcuts (S5 only) have been removed.
+Unlike in previous models, the viewport size is fixed (not resizable) and can only be located in two fixed spots in either lower corner rather than being freely movable.
+The on-screen navigation and volume keys, as well as selected app and contact shortcuts (S5 only), have been removed.